acaiafa/memcached-cookbook/README.md

 OHAI Attribute
 --------------
 I put together an OHAI attribute that allows you to create a node attribute called memcached[:instance_name].
 You will have to add the instance names to this file.
 Here is the code for the OHAI attribute.
 If you have a better way of doing this please lets change it around.
+The get_int_info will also need to be specific to you.
 ```
 #memcached ips
 provides "memcache"